rossw42/keyboard_stuff/qmk_utilities/ascii_keymap_gen/README.md

 ## Legacy Version

-The original `keymap_ascii_generator.py` and `universal_keymap_ascii_generator.py` are available in the `archive/` directory for legacy compatibility, but the modular version is recommended for all new projects.
+The original versions of this tool have been lost to the sands of time (and poor git hygiene).
+This modular version is the current and recommended approach.
+If you're looking for the old versions, they probably exist somewhere in my commit history, but honestly, you don't want them - they were held together with regex and hope.

 ## Contributing